j801h/j801h.github.io/_projects/fea.md

 **For details about the base-case boundary conditions set in the source code, [see here]({{ site.baseurl }}{% post_url 2023-04-24-boundary-conditions-hx-openFOAM %}).**

-Because this is a more realistic model and simulation than the original from my project statement, which has zero-thickness walls, and is simply modeled as a series of thermal resistance values, I will continue working with the openFOAM case-study to better understand its assumptions and to challenge its accuracy as rigorously as I can (without experimental data).
+Because this is a more realistic model and simulation setup than the original from my project statement, which has zero-thickness walls, and is simply modeled as a series of thermal resistance values, I will continue working with the openFOAM case-study to better understand its assumptions and to challenge its accuracy as rigorously as I can (without experimental data).
 For starters, those viscosity values look weird...

 <center><span style="font-size: 16px;"><<<<<<<<<<>>>>>>>>>></span></center>